What Are Metal‐On‐Metal Hip Replacements?

 Traditionally hip replacement devices contained a combination of metal, ceramic and/or plastic parts which

 were surgically implanted so as to replace a patient’s hip joint in the event that injury, deterioration, infection or other conditions caused the natural joint to be damaged.
 More recently, a number of medical device manufacturers have begun using hip replacements that were almost entirely made of metal with the idea that these would last longer than devices containing plastic or ceramic parts.
-The list of these manufacturers includes DePuy Orthopaedics ( a subsidiary of Johnson & Johnson, Stryker, Zimmer, and others.
+The list of these manufacturers includes DePuy Orthopaedics ( a subsidiary of Johnson & Johnson, Stryker, Zimmer, and others).
 Over 750,000 metal‐on‐metal hip replacements have been implanted in patients since the introduction of such products.
+Sadly, defective medical device injuries are becoming very common.

 What Are the Problems With Metal‐On‐Metal Hip Replacements?